lichkitsch/campaigns/README-2.md

 | `+1d4` | `+1d6` | `+1d8` | `+1d10` | `+1d12` | `+1d20` |

 ## Items
 Characters collect items during their adventure that they can use to add bonuses to specific rolls, heal/deal damage, or barter for goods and services.
+Characters start with three `F`-rank items.
 There are six item categories that define the effect an item has when used, based on it's rank:

 | Category | Usage | F | D | C | B | A | S |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|